dabear/LibreTransmitter/build.md

 ```

 ## In Xcode, Add LibreTransmitter project into LoopWorkspace
-* Open Loop.xcworkspace
+* Open LoopWorkspace.xcworkspace
 * Drag LibreTransmitter.xcodeproj from the Finder (from the LibreTransmitter submodule) into the xcode left menu while having the loop workspace open
 * It should Look like this:
 ![CGMManager_swift](https://user-images.githubusercontent.com/442324/111884066-63241500-89bf-11eb-9b0c-14a440111cda.jpg "LibreTransmitter as part of workspace")

-* Select the "Loop (Workspace)" scheme and then "Edit scheme.."
+* Make sure the default "Loop (Workspace)" scheme is selected and then "Edit scheme.."
 * In the Build Dialog, make sure to add LibreTransmitterPlugin as a build target, and place it just before "ShareClientPlugin"
 * In Xcode 13 this can be accessed from the top menu `Product -> Scheme -> Edit Scheme`
 * it should look like this: ![CGMManager_swift](https://user-images.githubusercontent.com/442324/111884191-41775d80-89c0-11eb-8f8a-51290e85d9a5.jpg)